 How The Switch project is giving waiters, managers, bartenders and sommeliers a chance to learn from their peers.

 11.55 – Growing the exotic in the UK

-The Smoking Goat founder and his Cornwall-based supplier discuss the lengths they have gone to grow exotic ingredients for the restaurant.
+The Smoking Goat and Kiln founder and his Dorset-based supplier discuss the lengths they have gone to grow exotic ingredients for the restaurant.

 - Duncan Ray, chef, The Little Fish Market

-The highs and lows, opportunities and challenges that running a kitchen on your own can bring, as told by three seasoned soloists.
+The highs and lows, opportunities and challenges that running a kitchen on your own can bring, as told by two seasoned soloists.